 A DBA worker who drowned in a weekend boating accident 30 miles from his job site at a defense base work site was found compensable under the DBA.

 A DBA employee was injured during a late-night rendezvous with her supervisor in a parked car that was hit by an out-of-control army weapons carrier was found to be compensable under the DBA.

 A DBA employee was was hit by a truck while hitchhiking back to his campsite after dinner at a local restaurant was found to be a compensable claim under the Defense Base Act.

 Traffic Accident During "Joy-Ride"

 A DBA worker was "joy-riding" in an after-hours jeep accident and was killed.
 Nevertheless, the court found the death arose out of the "zone of special danger" even though the jeep may have been speeding and the employer may not have authorized the use of it's Jeep.

 A DBA worker got into a tussle during a pool game at a bar while off-duty.
 The court nevertheless found the DBA worker's injury to be compensable.
 The court characterized the incident as "horse-play" and found it to be covered by the DBA.

 Exercising and Training Injuries

 Injuries to DBA workers while they are exercising and/or training are always compensable under the DBA.
-We have consistently won DBA cases where the Claimant was injured while playing soccer, playing basketball, jogging, and lifting weights.
+We have consistently won DBA cases

-This article is not legal advice.
+Disclaimer: This article is not legal advice.
 Your circumstances may differ from those described herein.
 I am simplistic in order to achieve clarity.
 If you are a seriously injured DBA worker you are advised to consult with a Defense Base Act Attorney.